 They are good for the hair for the following reasons:

 - They help to give moisture to thirsty strands.

 - They aid in detangling hair that may be prone to tangling.

 - They also soften coarse hair.

 Some may think that leave-in conditioners are bad for the hair because of misinformation.

-Read below for some myths and facts about leave-in conditioners.
+What are some myths and facts about leave-in conditioners?